 Fescue offers a resilient and durable lawn care solution.
 Fescue is the seed of choice if you're dealing with high heat, drought, and shady areas.
-It is disease resistant, but it's also more challenging to repair sections of fescue that suffer damage.
+It is more disease resistant than other grasses, but it's also more challenging to repair sections of fescue that suffer damage.

 Fescue establishes itself from seed and grows in a bunch or short variety.
 Homeowners love this option since it stays green year-round and keeps curb appeal constant with proper lawn care.

 Tall fescue, with its course, and lush blades, is typically standard for residential use.
 Tall fescue has a deep root system and, therefore, significant water storage capabilities.
 The root system helps it endure drought, so it is an excellent choice for dryer climates.

 Fine fescue thrives in colder climates and areas with an abundance of shade.
 It commands minimal lawn care and has a low watering and liquid fertilizer requirement.
 Fine fescue comes in five notable species: hard fescue, sheep fescue, chewings fescue, creeping red fescue, and slender creeping red fescue.
 Creeping red fescue is ideal for golf courses and residential use, as it can "creep" into areas, fill in, and flourish.
 Since it can seek out and fill in sparse areas naturally, lawn care is minimal.